Used Car Buying Guides

 • Bill of sale

-• Bring documents to an Autoplan broker
+• Visit an Autoplan broker

 • Pay PST (12%)